codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

 Session 1
 ---------
+using IDEA Community Edition

 First we need rough but very slow tests (70')
-* Ctrl+Shift+T -> navigate/create new test
+* IDEA: Ctrl+Shift+T -> navigate to/create new test
 * Singleton class is a problem, Grrr.
-Need all tests in one because I cannot reset the Singleton.
+Need all tests in one because I cannot reset the singleton.
-* got 84% mutation coverage, not bad
+* Got 84% mutation coverage, not bad

-Now we can make the timer more testable - prepare for faster tests (15')
+Now we can make the code more testable - prepare for faster tests (15')
 * extract System.currentTimeMillis with tool, move it to class
 * not entirely automated, part in uncovered code was automated.
-* Ctrl+Shift+Alt+T -> refactor this
+* IDEA: Ctrl+Shift+Alt+T -> refactor this

 Session 2
 ---------
+using IDEA Community Edition

 Refactor and cleanup first tests (80')
-* fix the Singleton problem, split tests.
+* fix the singleton problem, split tests.
-* can reuse all original tests with stubbed timer.
+* can reuse all original tests with stubbed timer as well.
 * IDEA can extract part of strings.
 Cool.

 ==> slow tests with good abstractions = 2.5h

 Add fast tests (40').
 * after extraction of assertions and driver, new tests are easy
-* still flaky from time to time 20%
+* still blinking from time to time, blinking with 20%

 Session 3
 ---------
+using IDEA Community Edition

 Add mock for audio clip (15')
 * now the whole audio is not in test scope any more. but it never was.

 Add more tests based on Mutation + make tests more rely able (60')
-* flaky tests are a problem when assessing mutation coverage
+* blinking tests are a problem when assessing mutation coverage
-* the more tests I create, the worse it gets.
+* The more tests I create, the worse it gets.
 * got 87% mutation coverage, could still add one or two things

 ==> fast tests with little more coverage = 2.25h

-Analyse BabystepsTimer's Code and Requirements/Domain (60')
+Analysis Babysteps Timer's Code and Requirements/Domain (60')
 * not sure how to start.
 What is business logic?

 > There is a timer.